DonIsaac/carpet/README.md

 2. Trait implementations that are otherwise impossible to add, such as `Index`

 ## License
-Weave is available under the MIT license.
+Carpet is available under the MIT license.
 You may find a copy in [LICENSE](./LICENSE)